-1. Firmware Modes
+Firmware Modes

 The AltOS firmware build for the altimeters has two fundamental modes, "idle" and "flight".
 Which of these modes the firmware operates in is determined at start up time.
-For TeleMetrum, the mode is controlled by the orientation of the rocket (well, actually the board, of course...) at the time power is switched on.
-If the rocket is "nose up", then TeleMetrum assumes it's on a rail or rod being prepared for launch, so the firmware chooses flight mode.
+For TeleMetrum and TeleMega, which have accelerometers, the mode is controlled by the orientation of the rocket (well, actually the board, of course...) at the time power is switched on.
+If the rocket is "nose up", then the flight computer assumes it's on a rail or rod being prepared for launch, so the firmware chooses flight mode.
 However, if the rocket is more or less horizontal, the firmware instead enters idle mode.
-Since TeleMini doesn't have an accelerometer we can use to determine orientation, "idle" mode is selected when the board receives a command packet within the first five seconds of operation; if no packet is received, the board enters "flight" mode.
+Since TeleMini v2.0 and EasyMini don't have an accelerometer we can use to determine orientation, "idle" mode is selected if the board is connected via USB to a computer, otherwise the board enters "flight" mode.
+TeleMini v1.0 selects "idle" mode if it receives a command packet within the first five seconds of operation.